Malcolm Kutner: Early life

-Pro career
+Professional career

-He was drafted by the Pittsburgh Steelers in 1942 but elected to serve in the Navy as an aviator for the duration of World War II.
+He was drafted by the Pittsburgh Steelers in the fourth round of the 1942 NFL draft but elected to serve in the Navy as an aviator for the duration of World War II.
 He served until the end of the war in 1945.
 During his time in the service he played football with the 1942 Iowa Pre-Flight Seahawks football team.

 He joined the pros with the Chicago Cardinals for the 1946 season and earned Rookie of the Year honors.
 He caught 27 passes for 634 yards as a rookie for five touchdowns, with his first score being in his first game and first catch on a 59-yard pass vs Detroit.
 He also recorded five interceptions as a defensive back, three of which came against Green Bay on November 24.

 In 1947, he led the league in receiving yards and yards per game, was named a 2nd team All-Pro selection and helped his team with the NFL Championship.
 He caught 43 passes for 944 yards and seven touchdowns to go with three interceptions.
 In the playoffs, he was used as a returner for one play, getting 11 yards while Chicago won 28–21 in the NFL title game over the Philadelphia Eagles.

 In 1948, he again led the league in receiving yards and yards per game, as well as TD receptions, and was named a 1st team All-Pro selection.
 He caught 41 passes for 943 yards and 14 touchdowns.
 He had his only three-touchdown game on October 17 against the New York Giants, doing so on six catches for 128 yards in the 63–35 victory.
 He was the last Cardinal to lead the NFL in receiving yards until 1984.
 In the NFL title game rematch, he caught one pass for 13 yards (one of just three completed catches by Cardinal receivers all day) in the 7–0 loss.

 The following year, he caught 30 passes for 465 yards for five touchdowns.
 He played just five games in 1950, recording four total catches to go with three interceptions.

 Kutner was inducted into the University of Texas Men's Athletics Hall of Honor in 1965.
 He was inducted into the National Football Foundation's College Hall of Fame in 1974 and into the Texas Sports Hall of Fame in 1990.